yassato/AraAphidGWAS/manuscript/manuscript.md

 # Results

 ## Field GWAS of the aphid abundance
-To monitor aphid abundance as well as visible plant traits, we transplanted 196 *A. thaliana* accessions in the field.
+To monitor aphid abundance as well as visible plant traits, we transplanted 196 *A. thaliana* accessions in the field in Zurich within a native distribution range of *A. thaliana*.
 At the transplantation, all plants were at the rosette stage, i.e., no bolting occurred.
 After two weeks, 38% of individual plants initiated bolting, i.e., a stem was observed.
 The main herbivores were the two species of specialist aphids, *Lipaphis erysimi* and *Brevicoryne brassicae*.